marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-20-certbot-letsencrypt.md

 author: # Add name author (optional)
 ---

+Inspiration from [Adding an SSL certificate to OKD - Part 2 of Installation of OKD 3.10 from start to finish]https://www.youtube.com/watch?v=S7HoJ09oYn0&feature=youtu.be){:target="_blank"}

 ## Check Certificate
 Let`s check first if there a certificate already for our domain [https://crt.sh/?q=c3smonkey.ch](https://crt.sh/?q=c3smonkey.ch)